-This chapter will discuss how the stakeholder involvement process was developed to ensure that an opportunity was given to all stakeholders to actively participate in the IRWM decision-making process on an on-going basis.
-This chapter will also address how the IRWM governance structure and procedures were chosen to maximize functionality, participation in IRWM Plan implementation, and IRWM Plan longevity.
+This chapter discusses how the stakeholder involvement process was developed to ensure that an opportunity was given to all stakeholders to actively participate in the IRWM decision-making process on an ongoing basis.
+This chapter will also address how the IRWM governance structure and procedures were chosen to maximize

-Since its inception in 2005, the San Diego IRWM Program has evolved in the four distinct phases outlined in Table 6-1.
-Section 6.4 has further information pertaining to outreach efforts as they relate to each of these four phases of the IRWM Program.
+Since its inception in 2005, the San Diego IRWM Program has evolved in the six distinct phases shown in Figure 6-1 and detailed in Table 6-1.
+Section 6.4 has further information pertaining to outreach efforts as they relate to each of these six phases of the IRWM Program.

-Table 6-1: Evolution of the San Diego IRWM Program
+Figure 6-1: San Diego IRWM Program Timeline